pxseu/anilist-readme/README.md

 | `commit_email`    | The email for the commiter                          | "action@github.com"                    | `False`  |

 > Note: I recommend you leave the default `commit_username` and `commit_email` \
-> If you're unsure what's your User ID on AniList follow the quide bellow
+> If you're unsure what's your User ID on AniList follow the quide below

-## How the get my user id
+## How to get my user id

-Head on over to https://anilist.co/graphiql and input the query bellow and replacing `YOUR_USERNAME` with your username.
+Head on over to https://anilist.co/graphiql and input the query below and replace `YOUR_USERNAME` with your username.

 ```gql
 query {